Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • the cavity is washed with antiseptics;

-The operation is performed under local anesthesia or under intravenous anesthesia.
+The operation is performed under local anesthesia or intravenous anesthesia.
 A laser may be used.
 Its duration is no more than 10-15 minutes.
-It can be performed on an outpatient basis, while it is necessary to carry out dressings twice a day for two weeks.
-The entire rehabilitation period is about a month, during which you should refrain from sexual activity.
+It can be performed on an outpatient basis, requiring dressings twice a day for two weeks.
+The entire rehabilitation period is about a month, during which you should abstain from sexual activity.

 Surgical removal

-This method of treatment is used in the "cold" period of chronic bartholinitis, when there is no acute inflammation.
-At the same time, the gland is removed from the side where relapses of the disease occur, the second remains intact.
+This treatment method is used in the “cold” period of chronic bartholinitis, when there is no acute inflammation.
+In this case, the gland is removed from the side where the disease relapses, while the other remains untouched.

-A clear advantage of the operation is that repeated episodes of the disease are not possible.
+A clear advantage of the operation is that repeated episodes of the disease are impossible.
 The disadvantages of the method are as follows.

-• Complicated operation.
-The Bartholin gland has a good blood supply and is shrouded in venous plexuses, as a result of which there is a high risk of bleeding.
-The duration of removal of the gland is about one to two hours under general (endotracheal anesthesia) or local (spinal anesthesia) anesthesia.
+• Complex operation.
+The Bartholin gland has a good blood supply and is surrounded by venous plexuses, resulting in a high risk of bleeding.
+The duration of gland removal is about one to two hours under general (endotracheal anesthesia) or local (spinal anesthesia) anesthesia.
 In the postoperative period, large hematomas may form, which must be additionally drained.

 • Ugly seams.
-Ligatures are applied outside and inside, sometimes they can change the appearance of the genitals.
+Ligatures are applied externally and internally, and sometimes they can change the appearance of the genitals.

-• Lost iron.
-Due to the fact that the Bartholin gland is completely removed, subsequently a woman may be disturbed by dryness during sexual intercourse.
-However, many who have had the operation claim that the remaining gland copes with the function and such problems do not arise.
+• Iron is lost.
+Due to the fact that the Bartholin gland is completely removed, a woman may subsequently experience dryness during sexual intercourse.
+However, many who have undergone surgery claim that the remaining gland copes with its function and such problems do not arise.

 • Hospitalization required.
-For implementation, inpatient treatment lasting two to three days is required.
+This requires hospital treatment lasting two to three days.

-Sometimes, after a complete removal of the gland, women notice pain in the area of operation during sexual intercourse, physical exertion.
+Sometimes, after complete removal of the gland, women report pain in the area of the operation during sexual intercourse and physical activity.

 Ward's catheter

-This is the most promising and less traumatic method of treating not only acute bartholinitis, but also gland cysts.
+This is the most promising and low-traumatic method of treating not only acute bartholinitis, but also gland cysts.
 The essence of the operation is as follows:

-• an abscess is opened- Bartholin's gland on the labia;
+• the abscess is opened– Bartholin gland on the labia;

-• pus is removed - and the cavity is washed with antiseptics;
+• the pus is removed and the cavity is washed with antiseptics;

-• a vord catheter is placed- a ball swells at the end of it, which helps to fix it;
+• Ward's catheter is installed– a ball is inflated at the end of it, which helps to fix it;

 • the catheter is removed- in a month and a half.

 A similar effect develops when using Jacobi rings or piercings.
-It is important to choose the right diameter for the product so that the newly formed duct is not too small.
+In this case, it is important to choose the correct diameter for the product so that the newly formed duct is not too small.

 5 frequently asked questions

-Given that bartholinitis is a common disease, the process of diagnosis and treatment is always accompanied by many questions.
-The following five are most relevant.
+Considering that bartholinitis is a common disease, the process of diagnosis and treatment is always accompanied by many questions.
+The following five are the most relevant.

 1. When can you resume sexual intercourse?.
-Intimate relationships should be continued no earlier than one month after any surgical treatment.
-In case of recurrence of the chronic form and successful conservative treatment, sexual intercourse is allowed after the disappearance of all symptoms.
+Intimate relationships should be continued no earlier than a month after any surgical treatment.
+In case of relapse of the chronic form and successful conservative treatment, sexual intercourse is permitted after all symptoms disappear.

-2. What is the difference between treatment during pregnancy.
-The spectrum of drugs, it is selected taking into account the safety for the baby.
+2. How is treatment different during pregnancy?.
+The range of drugs is chosen taking into account the safety for the baby.

-3. What to do if bartholinitis is suspected.
-You must immediately consult a doctor.
-In extreme cases, start taking antibiotics, but if there is no improvement, urgently seek medical help.
+3. What to do if you suspect bartholinitis.
+You must consult a doctor immediately.
+As a last resort, start taking antibiotics, but if there is no improvement, immediately seek medical help.

-4. What to do if an abscess opens.
-An independent breakthrough of suppuration without proper treatment will lead to an early relapse.
-Therefore, you should consult a doctor, despite some improvement in the condition.
+4. What to do if the abscess has opened.
+Independent breakthrough of suppuration without proper treatment will lead to a rapid relapse.
+Therefore, you should consult a doctor, despite some improvement in your condition.

-5. Does the removal of the gland affect pregnancy.
-The probability of conception of iron does not affect.
-The consequences can only affect the quality of a woman's intimate relationships.
+5. Does removing the gland affect pregnancy?.
+Iron does not affect the likelihood of conception.
+The consequences can only affect the quality of a woman’s intimate relationships.

 Prevention of inflammation of the Bartholin gland is as follows: